pgRouting/workshop/docs/un_sdg/chapter_2_get_data.rst

 City.
 The instructions for downloading the data are given below

-Downloading Mumbai data from OpenStreetMap ...............................................................................
+Downloading Mumbai data from OpenStreetMap(OSM) ...............................................................................
+The following downloads the OSM data of the area in Mumbai, India.

 .. literalinclude:: ../scripts/un_sdg/sdg3/get_mumbai.sh
     :start-after: get_mumbai from-here